 A volunteer perceives sensory contact with a deceased family member

 as her brain activity is recorded by imagery equipment.

 Karen Beardsworth, who still mourns her late husband after 17 years, meets with trauma specialist Graham Maxey at the University of North Texas.

-Of the 270 million bereaved people in the world, up to 30% suffer a disorder known as Complicated Grief, a debilitating condition that can last for years or even a lifetime.
+Of the 270 million bereaved people in the world, up to 30% suffer Prolonged Grief Disorder (PGD), a debilitating condition that can last for years or even a lifetime.

 Researchers have known for decades that survivors do better when an emotional bond is maintained with the deceased.
 And yet psychologists, grief counselors, and clergy routinely discourage such behavior as “denial” or even “heresy.”

 An understanding has recently emerged regarding the trauma that results from a loved one's sudden death, and new science for addressing the accompanying grief is needed now more than ever.
 By making LIFE WITH GHOSTS widely available, we intend to shine a bright light on the ground-breaking discovery tested and proven effective at the University of North Texas for the treatment of both normal and acute grief.